 Job Workload and New Stresses

-As an HR professional, you’ve dealt with people who have had these life-changing events before, but you’ve never dealt with the entire group.
-You take it on yourself to help as many employees as you can, but with a vast array of employee emotions, responses, and circumstances it’s hard to keep up on top of drafting new workplace policies while maintaining existing processes.
+As an HR professional, you’ve dealt with people who have had these life-changing events before, but you’ve never dealt with the entire group for a long period of time.
+You take it on yourself to help as many employees as you can, but with a vast array of employee emotions, responses, and circumstances it’s hard to keep up on top of drafting new workplace policies while maintaining existing processes – especially after two years.
 Given the role of HR within an organization, you have the added pressure of taking the latest information available and packaging it up for employee communication.

 FACT: Starling Minds found that 75% of HR people were significantly impacted by COVID-19 due to the workload they had to take on, the responsibility to lead employees through uncertainty, and dealing with uncertainty yourself.

-With the help of some of Canada’s leading HR experts, here is a list of insights and strategies to help you gain the knowledge you’ll need to accelerate your business recovery plans, through the lens of better employee mental health, productivity, and engagement.
+With the help of leading HR experts, here is a list of insights and strategies to help you gain the knowledge you’ll need to accelerate your business recovery plans, through the lens of better employee mental health, productivity, and engagement.

 Connect with Employees